Jon-GSC/MT1D_CNN/README.md

    1. The two main python codes and /itools need be save in one folder.
 Before run the code: a).
 Install open-source mtpy: https://pypi.org/project/mtpy/. b).
 Download and setup open-source MT-Occam1D: https://marineemlab.ucsd.edu/Projects/Occam/1DCSEM/index.html

    2. _forWeb_Datagenerate.py_ are used to generate the training dataset, and saved automatically after validation.
-Some parameters at the beginning of code are default, user can change_ it as wish.
+Some parameters at the beginning of code are default, user can change it as wish.

    3. _forWeb_MT1D_cnn.py are used to training model, and used it to predict the features of resistivity.
-All of the data should be saved in one folder, code will run through each of the data and save all of the results in new folder individually.
+All of the data should be saved in one folder, code will run through each of the data and save all of the results in same folder.

 ### Hardware tested: